-Dates in Fleet: 1965-Present
+Dates in Fleet: 1965-present

 As one of the first NAFA Affiliate trustees, Argueta has been actively involved with the association and achieved NAFA Lifetime Honorary Membership in 2001.
 He was appointed to regional marketing manager for Corporate Claims Management (CCM) in 2001.
 Previously, he spent 20 years as a fleet manager and also served as president of Salex Fleet Services.

-General Mgr. of Fleet Operations (Retired)
+General Manager of Fleet Operations (retired)